-Van Andel Research Institute (VARI) is dedicated to exceptional research and to positively impacting human health.
-Through cutting-edge science and extensive collaboration, VARI’s investigators are working to find new diagnostics and treatments for cancer, neurodegenerative diseases, and other conditions such as cardiovascular diseases, osteoarthritis and depression.
+Van Andel Institute (VAI) is dedicated to exceptional research and to positively impacting human health.
+Through cutting-edge science and extensive collaboration, VAI’s investigators are working to find new diagnostics and treatments for cancer, neurodegenerative diseases, and other conditions such as cardiovascular diseases, osteoarthritis and depression.

 VAI’s laboratories are divided into three centers and a core services team, which allows for efficiency and cross-center collaboration.

 Dr. Patrik Brundin has more than 30 years of experience studying neurodegenerative diseases, Parkinson’s disease pathogenesis and therapeutic neural grafting into people with Parkinson’s disease.
 He is one of the top cited researchers in the field of neuroscience with nearly 300 publications on Parkinson’s disease and related topics.